 - Why did you decide to build your career both in Paris and in London?

 First of all for the adventure and my taste for challenges.
 I learned English at school and was not bilingual at all when I started auditioning last year for English drama schools.
 To act not in your mother tongue gives you a new relationship to language: how to celebrate words while discovering them.
 Then it’s also opening myself to a different culture, a new theatre, new authors, a different kind of humor ...
 In short another way of working.
 This summer, I'll be working on a play directed by a L.A.M.D.A. graduating Israeli director, and my acting partner is German.
 It’s really exiting to be a part of international productions and be actively confronting/melting cultures on stage.

 Then the training techniques are very different and complementary.
 Finally, on a more down to earth level, it’s opening my career to another industry, so more job opportunities.
 And what a thrill to be able to play Molière and Shakespeare in their original languages.
 Breathing an Alexandrine and feeling your heart beat with the rhythm of the iambic pentameter.

 - What advice would you give a future workshop participant/student at Cours Florent?

 Enjoy the very safe space that Cours Florent is to explore as many characters as possible.
 Don’t be too hard on yourself.
 Stay open-minded.
 Work on off-center characters as much as you can.
 Try crazy things.
 Have fun.
 And work with as many partners as possible, don’t stick to your friends!

 - Do you have any ongoing projects or upcoming ones?

-I will be graduating next year from the London Academy of Music and Dramatic Art (L.A.M.D.A.).
-I am are currently working on Jacobean and Restoration plays: playing Annabella in ‘Tis pity she’s a whore by John Ford and Lady Froth in The double dealer by William Congreve.
+I will be graduating next year from the London Academy of Music and Dramatic Art (L.A.M.D.A.), a famous drama school in London, I am are currently working on Jacobean and Restoration plays: playing Annabella in ‘Tis pity she’s a whore by John Ford and Lady Froth in The double dealer by William Congreve.